Customer journey, finding and reaching your destination is a whole lot easier when you have a map for guidance.

-Several factors can affect decisions: the price range fits into the budget, availability if a physical product, special offers, useful features, useability if technical, and online reviews are also central to most decision making these day.
+Several factors can affect decisions: the price range fits into the budget, availability of a physical product, special offers, useful features, useability if technical, and online reviews are also central to most decision making these days.
 All this information will influence decisions.

 Research and considering options can be the longest part of the journey.

 Decision: Purchasing time, confident they have the knowledge to shortlist potential products, understand what best suits their requirements and who offers the best prices.

 Retention: Does it meet their expectations?
 Excellent customer service and after-sales care can really help the making customer stay loyal to your brand.

 Note: The journey does not always include all steps.
 People may jump straight from awareness to purchase